HypeCheck

 "Metabolic consistency" Unsupported

-Vague claim with zero ingredient transparency
+Vague claim with no ingredient or evidence basis

 "Fewer intense cravings" Unsupported